top of page

 Ulanzi LM07 diffuser (left), Kaidomain D37 diffuser (right).

 Whilst it is great to see a flashlight with multiple CCT options, I would prefer finely adjustable CTT (as per LED panel lights), or more CCT steps, as 2000K and 8000K are pretty extreme CCTs.
-Having no 3200K tungsten option is a strange omission in a light aimed at phpotographers and videographers.
+Having no 3200K tungsten option is a strange omission in a light aimed at photographers and videographers.
 2000K, 3200K, and 5600K may have been better CCT options.
 Due to the offset nature of the LEDs, it is clear that finely adjustable CCT would result in poor CCT mixing, and another optical design would be required - maybe a small bi-color COB LED would be a better choice?

 Runtime was tested at 5500K CCT: